 Measure Source Result Comment Number of community events funded under Council's Community Grants Community Grants Program 2017/18 - 5 The Grants and Contributions Program completed 8 of the 10 assessment periods for the 2020/2021 financial Program 2018/19 - 2 year supporting a total of 14 community projects and events, 7 sponsorships and 8 fee reductions.
-2019/20 - 15 Of these, a total of 12 events were supported: 5 events through the Community Projects and Events stream; 2020/2021 - 12 4 events through the Community Sponsorship stream and 3 events were supported with fee reductions.
+2019/20 - 15 Of these, a total of 12 events were supported: 5 events through the Community Projects and Events stream; 2020/2021 - 12 Sponsorship stro supported with the The Program was final two assess a review of the g 4 events through the Community Sponsorship stream and 3 events were supported with fee reductions.
 The Program was paused during the final two assessment periods, pending a review of the grants policy and guidelines by Council.